slugger7/js-forum/Basics.md

 - Preferred
 - Scopes to block
-- Use it instead of var
+- Use it instead of `var`
 - Immutable
+- Should be the default

 ---